 The persons carrying out the internal audit function do not assume any responsibility for any other (key) function.
 The Audit Department has periodic consultations with the supervisors (DNB and AFM) to discuss the risk assessment, findings and audit plan.
 The department also takes the initiative to organise a 'tripartite consultation' with DNB and the independent external auditor at least once a year.
-In 2022, at the request of the DNB, no tripartite consultation was held for a.s.r. health supplementary.
+In 2023 no tripartite consultation was held for a.s.r. health supplementary.